snowplow/snowplow-mini/README.md

 ## Copyright and license

-Snowplow-Mini is copyright 2016 Snowplow Analytics Ltd.
+Snowplow Mini is copyright 2016 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0] [license]** (the "License");
 you may not use this software except in compliance with the License.